Fried Chicken and Cashews in a Maple-Soy Glaze

 • 1 tablespoon vinegar

-• 1 tablespoon medium maple syrup
+• 1 tablespoon maple syrop (preferably dark syrup for its robust flavour)

-• 1 tablespoon ginger juices (from fresh ginger)
+• 1 tablespoon fresh ginger, finely chopped

 Method